dustractor/tkdecentsamplerlibrarybuilder/README.md

 NOT planning to tackle legato

-options for what controls to show / what midi mappings to assign
+more options for what controls to show / what midi mappings to assign

 colors